 The Old Melbourne Gaol (1842-1929) has remained a formidable symbol of authority since it was built in the mid-1800s to hold dangerous criminals, petty offenders, the homeless and the mentally ill.
 Outlaw bushranger Ned Kelly was sentenced to death here in 1880 and hanged at the gaol’s gallows – just one of the gaol's 133 total hangings.

-Today, the Old Melbourne Gaol is a fascinating museum with a wealth of memorabilia, including Ned Kelly’s death mask, pistol and a replica of his famous armour.
-Join the candlelit Hangman’s Night Tour to hear chilling, gristly tales from the master of the rope – or, if you’re feeling extra brave, the separate ghost tour.
+Today, the Old Melbourne Gaol is a fascinating museum with a wealth of memorabilia, including Ned Kelly's death mask, pistol and a replica of his famous armour.
+Join the various nighttime tours to hear chilling and gristly tales – or, if you're feeling extra brave, the separate Old Melbourne ghost tour.

 More: Everything you need to know about visiting the Old Melbourne Gaol